-The next IPU Assembly is scheduled for 26-30 November 2021 in Madrid.
+The next IPU Assembly is scheduled for 20-24 March 2022 at Nusa Dua, Indonesia.
 The following 12 Plus meetings are planned:

 Geopolitical groups were first established within the IPU at the beginning of 1950s.
 Initially, their purpose was to ensure a fair geographical distribution of seats on IPU’s Executive Committee and other bodies.
 However, over time, their role and responsibilities have evolved.

 Today, the six geopolitical groups play an important role in the functioning of the IPU Organization.
 They prepare and coordinate positions on key issues on the agenda at each Assembly, review vacancies on our committees and groups, consult among their members and propose candidates.
 This enables the IPU to ensure fair representation of all parts of the world within IPU structures.

 The groups hold hearings with candidates for the IPU Presidency and the post of Secretary General, and with any other IPU official as the need arises.
 They also facilitate consultations on proposals for debates and resolutions on emergency items during our Assemblies and are involved in shaping and reviewing the implementation of main IPU policies.